This is the third show in the WONDERETTES Series!

 The Wonderettes are back!
 This seasonal celebration finds the girls entertaining at the annual Harper’s Hardware Holiday Party.
 When Santa turns up missing, the girls use their talent and creative ingenuity to save the holiday party!
 Featuring great ’60s versions of holiday classics such as “Santa Claus Is Comin’ to Town,” “Jingle Bell Rock,” “Run, Rudolph, Run,” and “Winter Wonderland,” the result is, of course, marvelous!
 This energetic and glittering holiday package is guaranteed to delight audiences of all ages.

 A Springfield High Edition of this show is also available!
 In this version, the party takes place at Springfield High–in front of the set of the school play!
 You can play the show both on and in front of your current set!
 The same great show, now easier to produce in conjunction with the rest of your season.
-Be sure to write Springfield High in the special requests section of your application!
+Click here for more info.